rmedinahu/rmedinahu.github.io/cs431/course-info/2017-spring-431-schedule.md

 #### Readings
 - **Chapter 6** ==> (DBI) Databases Illuminated

 #### Topics
 - outer joins
 - database design - normalization
 - MySQL

+#### Case Study: Outer Joins
+- SQL to build and populate a small database: [enroll-analytics-small.sql]({{ site.baseurl }}assets/cs431/enroll-analytics-small.sql)

+- Example queries using outer joins **(updated after corrections at 3:15pm apr 17)**:

+{% highlight sql %}
+-- enrollment analytics small

+-- a simple natural join of schedules and courses create or replace view natural_join_view as
+    select schedules.semester_pk as semester_schedule, courses.title as course
+    from schedules left join courses
+    on schedules.course_pk = courses.pk;

+-- a left outer join (keep the left table rows and show unmatched rows in right table) -- shows all semesters that do not have scheduled classes...ever.
+Should NOT have nulls -- because there are no unmatched semester pks in the schedule table (all 10 schedule records -- are associated with a semester record). create or replace view left_outer_view as
+    select schedules.semester_pk as semester_schedule, semesters.title as semester
+    from schedules left outer join semesters
+    on schedules.semester_pk = semesters.pk;

+-- a right outer join (keep the right table rows and show unmatched rows in left table) -- shows all semesters that have AND do not have an association with schedule table.
+Should -- show those semesters that don't have a matching reference in the schedule table (they are null) -- as well as those that DO HAVE a matching reference. create or replace view right_outer_view as
+    select schedules.semester_pk as semester_schedule, semesters.title as semester
+    from schedules right outer join semesters
+    on schedules.semester_pk = semesters.pk
+    order by semester_schedule;

+-- a right outer join (keep the right table rows and show unmatched rows in left table) -- shows which courses that have and do not have a reference from the schedule table.
+-- Indicates which courses that do not appear in the schedule table create or replace view untaught_courses_view as
+    select schedules.course_pk as scheduled_course, courses.title
+    from schedules right outer join courses
+    on schedules.course_pk = courses.pk;
+{% endhighlight sql %}

 ---